rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 values: the mutated state of the auditor object and it's regular boolean return.

-what if some sloppy programmer used the same auditor for two validations that actually shouldn't share the same context?
+What if some sloppy programmer used the same auditor for two validations that actually shouldn't share the same context?
 What if someone uses the state of the auditor to decide what to do inside of the validator method?
 I actually don't care all that much about these risks, but they make me